-CLS concentrates on four major disciplines, namely, "Molecular Synthesis," "Molecular Materials Design," "Molecular Function," and "Molecular Bioscience".
-Furthermore, CLS conducts extensive research on molecular science and engineering that covers not only fundamental and applied chemistry but also life science.
+CLS concentrates on four major disciplines, namely, "Molecular Synthesis," "Molecular Materials Design," "Molecular engineering that covers not only fundamental and applied chemistry but also life science.
 By combining domestic and international research activities, CLS formulates new principles in molecular-based chemistry and bioscience aiming at breakthroughs in next-generation science and technology.
 The professors at CLS are also faculty at the Tokyo Institute of Technology (Tokyo Tech).
 They educate and train both undergraduate and graduate students to nurture next-generation researchers.
-The students currently account for 60% of the 350 CLS members, making them a significant core source of CLS activities.
+The students currently account for 65% of the 320 CLS members, making them a significant core source of CLS activities.
 The final goal of CLS is to contribute to the realization of sustainable social development through cutting-edge chemical research and the fostering of responsible human resources.